Hey! I'm the new owner of The Philly Show, Cathy Miller-Vaughan!

 In 2006, Pat was diagnosed with brain cancer.
 We were devastated.
 One of the last things she asked of me was to see me and my now-husband (Kenny) get married.
 Four weeks later, Kenny and I were married at the Philadelphia Miniaturia Saturday night party.
 It was VERY hectic but we wouldn’t have had it any other way!

 Currently, I am the owner of Bauder Pine and the Lancaster Miniature Show.
-This year I was given an opportunity to take over The Philly Show.
+In 2019 I was given an opportunity to take over The Philly Show.

 And just like 30 years ago, I am all in!